 To increase deal sizes, improve win rates and shorten sales cycles, you need to a custom, proprietary sales process/methodology built to fit your unique industry, product and company.
 Before ripping out a sales process, consider the impact of adding supporting Job Aids.
 Not having the right support is substantial — elongated sales cycles, lowered win rates, low margin transactions, unbundled deals, and increased customer attrition.
-As a companion resource to this article, answer the nine sales process evaluation questions on pages 280 – 281 of the annual workbook.
-Once you answer those questions, leverage this article to evaluate the role of job aid tools to fill the gaps.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 The good news is there is something that can be done to fill gaps quickly, no matter what sort of sales process you have in play at the moment.

 What is a sales process Job Aid?

 Any sales process worth its salt has Job Aids.
 Job Aids are the tools, templates, presentations, sales collateral, and assessment guides used by sales reps and management to help close deals.
 The purpose of a Job Aid is to facilitate the prospect’s/customer’s buying journey such that they reach a defined ‘exit criteria’ for a given phase in the sales process.
 Each exit criteria indicates a buyer has progressed in their decision-making process towards a purchase.